Galois groups of random additive polynomials: Introduction

 \section{Introduction}

 The Galois theory of random polynomials is a classical area of study going back to Hilbert and van der Waerden.
 Recently, there is a renewed interest in this area.
 In the so-called large box model, in which the coefficients are chosen uniformly from a large box of integers whose size tends to infinity, recent results were obtained by Anderson et al \cite{andersonquantitative}, Chow and Dietmann \cite{chow2021towards} and Bhargava \cite{bhargava2021galois}.
 In the restricted coefficients (or small box) model, in which the coefficients are bounded (or chosen from a finite set), and the degree is tending to infinity, recent results were obtained by the first author, Kozma and Koukoulopoulos \cite{bary2020irreducible, bary2020irreducibility} and Breuillard and Varj\'u \cite{breuillard2019irreducibility}.
+The function field analogue of this problem was studied by the second author jointly with Popov \cite{EP}.
 See also \cite{eberhard2022characteristic, ferber2022random} for recent results on the characteristic polynomial of a random matrix in different ensembles.

 The present work studies random additive polynomials over the function field $\F_q(t)$.
 Let $p$ be a prime and $q$ a power of $p$.
 Let $K$ be a field containing $\mathbb{F}_q$; in particular, $\chr (K) = p$.
 A polynomial $f\in K[X]$ is called \emph{additive} (resp.\ \emph{$q$-additive}) if $f$ induces a linear map (resp.\ $\mathbb{F}_q$-linear map) on the algebraic closure $\bar{K}$ of $K$.
+Additive polynomials play a central role in arithmetic of global function fields, and one motivation comes from understanding the distribution of their Galois groups.
+Another motivation is derived from the fact that over the integers the Galois groups are typically the full permutation group, and, in contrast, the roots of additive polynomials have extra structure, and hence the Galois groups are never the full symmetric group.